daylight-lab/structural-risks-book/docs/src/guide/what-is-internet.md

 | Transport     | Assures messages are delivered end-to-end.             |
 | Physical      | Assures machines are physically connected to a router. |

+In this book, we'll use a simple, three-layer structure to describe the internet.
 This book will go through each layer, starting from the bottom---the physical.

 ## References